nawelasg/Base64-Decode-Vencord/README.md

 2. **Decode Base64 Content**
     - Select the Base64 encoded text in any Discord message.
-    - Right-click and choose "Decode Base64" from the context menu.
+    - Press on the Decode Button from the Chat Buttons.
     - A modal will appear displaying the decoded content.

 ## Contributing